 Summer is an exciting time of the year.
 It’s a time for beach vacations, backyard barbeques, and weekends at the lake.
-There are also times when it’s best to escape the summer heat by hanging out indoors.
+There are also days when it’s best to avoid the summer heat by staying inside.
 It can also be a risky time if you don’t properly prepare your home to combat the extreme outside temperatures of summer.
 Heat exhaustion and heat stroke are dangerous conditions ‘that can take place when the body becomes overheated, and it can occur anywhere, outside or in your home.
-A heat stroke needs emergency medical care and, if treatment is not received, may cause damage to your heart, brain, kidneys, and muscles, and in extreme cases a heat stroke could be deadly.
+A heat stroke commands emergency medical care and, if untreated, may cause damage to your brain, heart, kidneys, and muscles, and in severe cases a heat stroke could be deadly.
 So remember Safety First, both outside and inside your house.
-Discover how you can keep yourself and your family safe from overheating this summer.
+Discover how you can make sure you and your family are safe from overheating this summer.

 Know the indicators

 You can take precautions but things can still go wrong.
-Recognize the indicators of heat exhaustion and heat-related ailments: nausea, fainting, headache, rapid heartbeat, pain in your chest, issues with breathing, and more.
-If you are out of your home and exhibit any of these symptoms, go into air-conditioned shelter as soon as possible.
+Recognize the indicators of heat exhaustion and heat-related sicknesses: nausea, dizziness, headache, rapid heartbeat, pain in your chest, issues with breathing, and more.
+If you are out of your home and exhibit any of these symptoms, go into air-conditioned shelter immediately.
 If you do have have improvement within 30 minutes or are having breathing problems, loss of consciousness, or pain in your chest, call your doctor as soon as possible or go to the nearest ER.

 Have your home’s AC checked immediately

-Proactively maintaining your home’s AC will help prevent a breakdown on the warmest summer days, when your A/C system is functioning at top capacity around the clock for weeks and months.
-During an annual maintenance visit, an expert air conditioning technician can usually avoid an emergency by locating issues and replacing parts before they give out, and cleaning and tuning the system so it works like new again during the heat of summer when you want it most.
+Proactively maintaining your home’s air conditioner will help prevent a breakdown on the warmest summer days, when your A/C system is functioning at maximum capacity all day and night for weeks and months.
+During an annual maintenance visit, an expert air conditioning technician can typically avoid an emergency by finding issues and replacing parts before they give out, and cleaning and tuning the system so it works like new again during the heat of summer when you want it most.